LassoSoft/LassoGuide/lasso_guide_source/operations/logging.rst

 Logging
 *******

-Lasso 9 server has a built-in error logging system which allows warning messages to be logged at several different levels.
+Lasso 9 server has a built-in error logging system that allows warning messages to be logged at several different levels.
 Each log level can be routed to one or more destinations, allowing for a great deal of flexibility in handling.

 The built-in log levels include:

-Error
+Critical
    Critical errors that affect the operation of Lasso 9 Server.
 Critical errors are logged to all destinations by default.
 Typically, the server or site administrator will need to fix whatever is causing the critical error.